pingcap/tidb-operator/en/deploy-on-alibaba-cloud.md

     >
     > You can use the `terraform output` command to get the output again.

-3. You can then interact with the ACK cluster using `kubectl` or `helm`
+3. You can then interact with the ACK cluster using `kubectl` or `helm`:

     {{< copyable "shell-regular" >}}